 Awarded: Iowa Arts Fellowship

-Kate Vigmostad, an MUM graduate in 2007, says she found the perfect balance of assured direction and nurturing support in her professors in MUM’s art department.
-In particular, she benefited from the guidance of Jim Shrosbree and Jill Brown, the department's chairman and program director respectively, who helped her to blossom as an artist.
+Kate Vigmostad, an MUM graduate in 2007, says she found the perfect balance of assured direction and nurturing support in the professors of MUM’s art department.
+In particular, she benefited from the guidance of Jim Shrosbree and Jill Brown, the department's chairman and program director, respectively, who helped her to blossom as an artist.

 “I was really inspired by them,” says Kate, 28, who teaches dance at Morning Star Studios in Fairfield, Iowa.
-“They understand how to nurture creativity without a heavy hand.
+“They know how to nurture creativity without the heavy hand.
 They use just the right amount of influence on the student’s work, helping you find your own creative voice.”

 Following her graduation from MUM, Kate worked for six months as a video editor at the David Lynch Foundation’s TV channel.
 Then she traveled, studying a dance movement analysis method called The Axis Syllabus in locations as diverse as Santa Cruz, Calif., Italy, and the Czech Republic.

 Kate returned to Iowa in 2008 and enrolled in a Master of Fine Arts program in Dance at the University of Iowa (UI), where she was awarded the prestigious Iowa Arts Fellowship.
 While at UI, Kate created more than six original dance works, taught four undergraduate courses, and performed frequently.

 In 2010, Kate's interests took her to the West Coast.
 In San Francisco, she worked for the nonprofit organization, Center for Wellness and Achievement in Education, instructing at-risk youth in the Transcendental Meditation® technique, as well as in movement.
 She helped implement the Quiet Time